Sex in advertising

-In contemporary mainstream advertising (e.g., magazines, online, television) sex is present in promotional content for a wide range of branded goods and services.
-Ads often feature provocative images of well-defined women and men in revealing outfits and postures selling products such as clothing, alcohol, beauty products, and fragrances.
-Brands such as Calvin Klein, Victoria's Secret, and Pepsi (just to name a few) use these images to cultivate a sexy media presence.
+Contemporary mainstream advertising, across various media platforms such as magazines, online, and television, frequently incorporates sexual elements to market a wide range of branded goods and services.
+Provocative images of attractively dressed men and women are commonly used to promote clothing, alcohol, beauty products, and fragrances.
+Renowned brands like Calvin Klein, Victoria's Secret, and Pepsi use such imagery to cultivate an alluring media presence.

-Whereas some brands use overtly sexual content in their ads, others do so subliminally, injecting subtle or even imperceptible cues designed specifically to influence the target audience.
-Also, sexual content is used to promote mainstream products not traditionally associated with sex.
-For example, Dallas Opera's recent reversal of its declining ticket sales has been attributed to the marketing of the more lascivious parts of its performances.
+In some cases, sexual content is overtly displayed, while in others, it is subtly integrated with imperceptible cues aimed at influencing the target audience.
+Furthermore, sexual content has been employed to promote mainstream products that were not traditionally associated with sex.
+For instance, the Dallas Opera's marketing of the more suggestive aspects of its performances is believed to have contributed to a boost in ticket sales.